VigyatGoel/WeatherForecasting/README.md

-# WeatherForecasting
+# Weather Forecasting Project

-This python project can tell you weather of any place.
+This Python project is designed to provide weather information for any location.
+It utilizes the "requests" module to fetch external data in Python.
+Moreover, if you have a Mac computer, it can also verbally announce the weather conditions to you.